abbasabdul699/car-detailing/VAPI_CONFIGURATION_GUIDE.md

 Use the available functions to check calendar availability and create bookings.

 Be conversational and natural - not robotic.
 Show enthusiasm and be helpful.

+IMPORTANT: You're using ElevenLabs voice synthesis, so speak naturally with:
+- Natural pauses and breathing
+- Appropriate tone changes
+- Conversational flow
+- Professional but friendly demeanor
 ```

 ### **1.5 Configure Functions**